 Investment in US Life Settlements – Financing with North Channel Bank

 North Channel Bank individually tailors the financing of a US Life Settlement portfolio to the term and structure of the investment.
 It is especially important to determine the value of the policy as precisely as possible.
 Insurers with strong credit ratings are preferred for extending loans.
 At least two life expectancy estimates are prepared to determine the value of the policies and to assess the longevity risk, of which the one with the longer life expectancy is taken into account with a weighting of 70 percent.

 The US Life Settlement market has developed significantly in recent years.
 However, many investors in Europe are still unaware of this asset class.

 More information on this asset and some practical tips can be found in the guest article of Stefan Rensinghoff, Managing Director of North Channel Bank, in the professional journal Bank Praktiker.

-You can read the guest article in the professional magazine Bank Praktiker
+You can read the guest article in the issue of Bank Praktiker No. 2/2018

 Download Article, Bank Praktiker No. 2/2018 in German Only